mqjasper/mq-pi-gen/README.md

 # Modified Usage

-To build a Pi OS lite-based image, run ```sudo ./lite-builder.sh ``` from ```mq-pi-gen/```.
-Currently configured to be run on Linux based systems, haven't tested docker compatibility.
-If you encounter errors when running another build, ```sudo ./lite-clean.sh ``` is your friend as it will clear out previous build files and start from scratch.
-If you want to rebuild only the extra stage either using previous build content or from scratch, ```sudo ./new-exstage-clean.sh``` and ```sudo ./new-exstage-build.sh``` are the way to go.
+For the first build after cloning (or if you delete the work folder), you must run the following ```sudo ./lite-builder.sh ``` from ```mq-pi-gen/``` in order to avoid crashing.
+If you encounter errors when running subsequent builds, or simply want a clean build, use ```sudo ./clean-build.sh ```.
+If you want to rebuild only the custom stage either using previous build content or from scratch, ```sudo ./exstage-clean.sh``` to clean only the exstage, and ```sudo ./exstage-build.sh``` if you don't want to rebuild the whole stage.
+Make sure that you look below for a list of dependencies to install before you can build an image.
+If you're using VS code, the various scripts to build an image can be initiated from the run and debug tag.

 # pi-gen